-Calendar format for courses
+Course and Program Catalogue format for courses

-The format for presenting consistent course information in all formal includes:
+The format for presenting consistent course information in all formats includes:

-- 1) the course label (consisting of a subject code of 4 characters and a 3 digit numeric code) - 2) the full title of the course (in English) - 3) the course academic credit unit value - 4) prerequisites, co-requisites, permissions and restrictions if any - 5) course description of 50 words or less - 6) additional information about transferability, duplication, or loss of credit
+- 1) the course label (consisting of a subject code of 4 characters and a 3 digit numeric code) - 2) the full title of the course (in English) - 3) the course academic credit unit value - 4) prerequisites, corequisites, permissions and restrictions if any - 5) course description of 50 words or less - 6) additional information about transferability, duplication, or loss of credit

 Title, label, and credit unit value identify the courses used to meet requirements for graduate and undergraduate degrees.
 Typically credit units are attached to these courses.
-Courses offered to meet either degree or certificate requirements follow the same identification system for degree-level courses.
-Courses offered exclusively to meet the requirements for diplomas and certificates and courses offered for community interest are identified by title and sometimes by label and number, with some having credit units assigned as determined by the college (or in the case of community interest, by the centre) concerned
+Courses offered to meet either degree or certificate requirements follow the same identification system as degree-level courses.
+Courses offered exclusively to meet the requirements for non-degree level diplomas and certificates of Attendance and courses offered for community interest are identified by title and sometimes by label and number, with some having credit units assigned as determined by the college (or in the case of community interest, by the centre) concerned.